- ad hoc provisioning profile

 - Apple Developer Program

-Subscription services that offer Apple developers access to technical resources and support to develop iOS, watchOS, tvOS, and Mac apps for the App Store and Mac App Store.
-Developers can join one or more of the separate programs for iOS, Mac, and Safari development.
+Subscription services that offer Apple developers access to technical resources, app services, and support to develop iOS, watchOS, tvOS, and Mac apps for the App Store and Mac App Store.

 - Apple ID

 An Apple-issued developer account with a name and password.
 Developers use their Apple ID credentials to sign in to any of the developer program tools.
 A developer or Apple ID can belong to multiple teams, and teams can belong to multiple types of developer programs.

 - Apple Push Notification service (APNs)